casdoor/casdoor-website/docs/provider/storage/azure.md

 Select the Azure Blob as the storage type. ![azureSelect.png](/img/providers/storage/azureSelect.png)

 ### Step2.
-Fill the necessary information in Casdoor.
+Fill the necessary information in Casdoor

-There are three required fields. `Client ID`,
- `Client secret`, `Bucket`.
+There are three required fields. `Client ID`, `Client secret`, `Bucket`.
 The relationship corresponding to the Azure Blob account is as follows:

 |    Name       |   Name in Azure |   is required |
 |      ----     |   ----          |  ----         |